 Not much is needed for this lesson,make sure you’ve gone through Preparation lessons and Hello World lesson first!

 Make sure you have a good quality syncing cable,do not pick a ‘charge only’ USB cable

-Connect the Arduino board to your computer using the USB cable.
+Connect the OSOYOO Basic Board for Arduino UNO to your computer using the USB cable.
 The green power LED (labelled PWR) should go on.

 You can download the code directly, then click “Open” in Mixly to choose the code you download： Download the Code

 Open the Mixly software , In the “In/Out” menu, find the DigitalWrite module, Click it and drag it to the blank area,

 Click to select 13 in the PIN # drop-down menu and select the Stat value to HIGH,